dankamongmen/notcurses/README.md

-# notcurses

-a blingful TUI/character graphics library for modern terminal emulators.
+# Notcurses, a blingful TUI/character graphics library

 * **What it is**: a library facilitating complex TUIs on modern terminal emulators, supporting vivid colors, multimedia, and Unicode to the maximum